 We decided to take a taxi to Ciragan Palace.
 There are beautiful tree-lined footpaths on both sides of the road in this area and it was really nice walking and exploring the city on foot.
 But now we were seriously hungry.

-Day 10: Today we had booked the ‘Two markets, Two continents‘ Food Tour with Istanbul Eats.
-This full-day experience draws upon hole-in-the-wall restaurants with lip-smacking food from the European side of Istanbul – Karaköy neighborhood and the city’s Asian side – Kadıköy – with a scenic Bosphorus crossing.
+Day 10: Today we had booked the ‘Two markets, Two continents‘ Food Tour with Culinary Backstreets.
+This full-day experience draws upon hole-in-the-wall restaurants with lip-smacking food from the European side of Istanbul – Karaköy neighbourhood and the city’s Asian side – Kadıköy – with a scenic Bosphorus crossing.

 We had to meet our guide at Karakoy, so we decided to leave the hotel early (without breakfast!).
 Soon, we met Gokcen, out tour guide and the 2 other couples who were part of the culinary tour.